Long-Term Residency

 Definition

-The F-5 visa grants permanent residency in South Korea — the right to live and work in Korea indefinitely without an employer sponsor, without periodic renewals, and without most of the restrictions that apply to regular work visas.
+The visa grants permanent residency in South Korea — the right to live and work in Korea indefinitely without an employer sponsor, without periodic renewals, and without most of the restrictions that apply to regular work visas.

-F-5 permanent residency is the most stable immigration status available to foreigners in Korea.
+permanent residency is the most stable immigration status available to foreigners in Korea.
 Unlike most visa categories, it does not expire annually and does not require renewal (only re-registration every 10 years).
 F-5 holders can work freely across most industries, are not tied to a sponsor, and have access to most public services available to Korean citizens.
-There are multiple F-5 pathways depending on how you qualify: points-based (through F-2-7), long-term residence (most E-visa holders after 5 years of continuous residence), marriage migrants (F-6 holders), investors, and more.
+There are multiple F-5 pathways depending on how you qualify: points-based (through F-2-7), long-term residence (most E-visa holders after 5 years of continuous residence), marriage migrants ( holders), investors, and more.
 Each pathway has its own KIIP, TOPIK, and income requirements.
 F-5 is not citizenship — you retain your foreign nationality — but it is the last major step before naturalization for those who pursue it.

-F-5 permanently resolves the most stressful aspect of living in Korea as a foreigner: the annual cycle of visa renewals, employer dependency, and status anxiety.
+permanently resolves the most stressful aspect of living in Korea as a foreigner: the annual cycle of visa renewals, employer dependency, and status anxiety.
 Once you have F-5, you are free to change jobs, start a business, travel, and plan long-term without immigration constraints.
 The requirements are strict but achievable — an immigration consultant can map out your specific pathway and timeline based on your current visa category.